Publishing Guide

 Use the JCR for field-normalized ranking and quartile context.
 Use separate research for the following:

-Building a Journal Shortlist With the 2026 Data
+Building a Journal Shortlist With the Current Release

-A practical approach is to treat the JCR 2026 release as the first step in a three-step vetting process, not the only step.
-Step one is using the new data to establish a rough tier: which journals in your target category are Q1, which are Q2, and which have recently moved between quartiles in a way that changes their positioning relative to your specific subfield.
-That gives you a starting list of plausible targets ordered by citation standing within the field.
+Treat the JCR 2026 release as the first step in a three-step vetting process, not the only step.
+First use the current data to establish a rough tier: which journals in your target category are Q1 or Q2, and which moved between quartiles in a way that changes their position within your subfield.

 Step two is eliminating journals from that list based on non-metric factors.
 Scope fit is the most important filter and the one most frequently skipped.
 A journal can rank Q1 in a broad category while publishing almost nothing that matches your study population, methodology, or clinical relevance to the field.
 Reading the last twelve issues of any journal on your shortlist, looking specifically at what gets accepted rather than what is advertised in the aims and scope, is a more reliable indicator than the category label.